Or, Three Faces in Paris: Soraya, Sadegh, and Sa’edi

 You knew their time in Paradise, unlike your beauty, would come to pass; the house would fall, the Garden be lost and but a haunting thought

 As Sadegh before her had carried the burden of knowledge with him to his frigid grave, Soraya did that of her pride; Sadegh knew too much, and Soraya wanted too much.
 She wouldn’t play second fiddle to anyone, neither in this life nor the next.
 It may have mattered little to the King of Kings and the girl with the mousy hair, but not to the Principessa, to whom certain things were holy, inviolable.
 You could have had it all!
-Yes, your Imperial Highness, you could have faded away, slowly, watching your soul splinter into a thousand little pieces in those glittering glass halls day in, day out.
-They would have wrapped you, an afterthought, in velvet and mink and sent you to live out the rest of your days in the shadow of what you once used to be; and you, feigning joy, would smile and wave a bejewelled hand, comforted beneath satin sheets only by the thought that you were ‘Queen’.
-But what need had you for petty titles, when you would always be a queen, with or without God’s Shadow?
-You would have rather died than sully that which you deemed sacred and above all, submit – just like Sadegh, just like Sa’edi.
+Yes, your Imperial Highness, you could have faded away, slowly, watching your soul splinter into a thousand little pieces in those glittering glass halls, day in, day out.
+They would have wrapped you, an afterthought, in velvet and mink, and sent you to live out the rest of your days in the shadow of what you once used to be; and you, feigning joy, would smile and wave a bejewelled hand, comforted beneath satin sheets only by the thought that you were a ‘queen’.
+But what need had you for petty titles when you would always be a queen, with or without God’s Shadow?
+You would have rather died than sully that which you deemed sacred, and, above all, submit – just like Sadegh, just like Sa’edi.
 Three faces, three souls, each with the same desire, all of which met their untimely ends broken and alone in the city of lights.

 So much for Lilith.
 What became of our Principessa?
 Far from the Marble Palace, she gave up the ghost in her ‘Palace of Loneliness’ fifteen years ago, down and out in Paris: just like Sadegh, just like Sa’edi.
 Would that they in their misery, had, like Michaux, found a miracle; but alas, there are none to be found in exile’s bleak hollow.
 Lady Stardust lives now amongst the stars, as does the lad who fell from up above; and Eve now weeps not for them, but Leila, Leila, Leila, whom they finally took away.
-Clinking glasses with ghosts and misty-eyed sycophants, Persia’s favoured child remembers the Paradise lost with heavy sighs in Paris.
+Clinking glasses with ghosts and misty-eyed sycophants, Persia’s favoured child remembers the paradise lost with heavy sighs in Paris.

 And here I am in Toronto, beneath the incandescent bulbs of some wretched little café, turning my eyes away from the night sky.
 Mithras will come soon, that bringer of light, to herald the dawn and the end of our suffering; that I know.
 But for now, there’s only darkness, the nothingness of November, and the creeping death of winter.
 If only I could be like you, Soraya.
 I don’t want to be like common people and cry like they do; I don’t want to cry over cold Americanos in my torn blue jeans.
 I want to cry like you, Principessa.
 I want to cry like Soraya.
 For what, though?
-My tears wouldn’t change anything, or bring any of you back.
+My tears wouldn’t change anything, or bring you back.
 What could they ever do?
 ‘Dir shodeh, joonam’, I can hear you saying, swallowing the bitterness of it all.
 ‘It’s too late, my dear …’

 In memory of Soraya Esfandiary Bakhtiari (1932 – 2001), Sadegh Hedayat (1903 – 1951), and Gholam-Hossein Sa’edi (1936 – 1985).